pysam-developers/pysam/doc/usage.rst

    samfile.fetch( "seq1:10-20", c )
    print "counts=", c.mCounts

 The second method uses python iterators.
+If you call :meth:`samtools.samfile.fetch` without a callback, an iterator of the type :class:`pysam.IteratorRow` is returned.
-The iterator :class:`pysam.IteratorRow` will iterate through mapped reads and return a :class:`pysam.AlignedRead` object for each::
+It will iterate through mapped reads and return a :class:`pysam.AlignedRead` object for each::

    iter = pysam.IteratorRow( samfile, "seq1:10-20")